 FAQ

-A: You need to put them in a ziplock bag and remove as much air as you can and zip it.
+A : You need to put them in a ziplock bag and remove as much air as you can and zip it.
 Keep it in your freezer.
 It will keep for about a month but use as soon as you can.

 Stay Connected

 If you like the recipe please rate the recipe and leave comments below.
 Also don’t forget to follow me on Youtube, Pinterest, Facebook, Twitter and Instagram.
-This way you keep up to date with all the latest happenings on Chopstick Chronicles.
+This way you can keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to Sign up for a weekly newsletter so you never miss out on new authentic delicious Japanese recipes!
-Sign up form is on the right-hand sidebar.

-Katsuo Dashi
+Katsuo Dashi 鰹だし

 Instructions

-- When tiny small bubbles start to form at the bottom of the pan, turn the heat off and add all bonito flakes. *2
+- When tiny small bubbles start to form at the bottom of the pan, turn the heat off and add all the bonito flakes. *2

 - Line a sieve with a sheet of kitchen paper towel and place it over a large bowl.